Transition Metal Dichalcogenides Multijunction Solar Cells Toward the Multicolor Limit: Results

 \textbf{Optimal bandgap ladders and a representative $N=5$ TMD design.} Figure~\ref{fig:fig4} shows optimal bandgap ladders for selected $N$ within the conservative TMD window.
 As $N$ increases, the ladder becomes denser, with the top junction pushed toward the maximum available gap ($\sim 2.1$~eV) and the bottom junction pushed toward $\sim 1$~eV.

-We adopt $N=5$ as a representative experimentally achievable design (transfer-printed stacks beyond triple junction are a key motivation of this work).
+As mentioned above, we adopt $N=5$ as a representative experimentally achievable design.
 For $N=5$ in the TMD window, the DP optimizer yields the ladder

 This ladder is used throughout subsequent analyses of luminescence, coupling, and thickness.
-Layer-resolved operating metrics for this representative $N=5$ stack (including ERE and finite-absorptance effects) are provided in the Supplement Information (Figures~S1 and S2).
+Layer-resolved operating metrics for this representative $N=5$ stack (including ERE and finite-absorptance effects) are provided in Figures~S1 and S2, Supporting Information.

-For the representative $N=5$ ladder, the rung spacing is not uniform.
-The optimizer concentrates rungs, where the solar spectrum has relatively high photon flux, while keeping a comparatively wide spacing between the lowest two bandgaps.
+Herein, the rung spacing is not uniform, because the optimizer concentrates rungs, where the solar spectrum has relatively high photon flux, while keeping a comparatively wide spacing between the lowest two bandgaps.
 This nonuniformity matters beyond spectral splitting: in reciprocal stacks without intermediate mirrors, smaller bandgap spacing increases downward luminescent coupling and the associated thermalization burden in the lower cell.
 Thus, optical design choices that control two-sided emission can be as important as the bandgap selection itself.

-\textbf{Material mapping: candidate vdW and TMD absorbers for the $N=5$ ladder.} To connect target bandgaps to realizable absorbers, Figure~\ref{fig:fig5} overlays representative optical bandgaps, which were reported for a selection of vdW semiconductors and TMD thickness variants.\cite{JariwalaAtwater2017,ReichPop2023} This mapping is necessarily approximate, because optical bandgaps depend on thickness, strain, dielectric environment, and exciton binding energy.
+\textbf{Material mapping: candidate vdW and TMD absorbers for the $N=5$ ladder.} To connect target bandgaps to realizable absorbers, Figure~\ref{fig:fig5} overlays representative optical bandgaps, which were reported for a selection of vdW semiconductors and TMD thickness variants.\cite{JariwalaAtwater2017,ReichPop2023,TMDReview2024,DuMser2024} This mapping is necessarily approximate, because optical bandgaps depend on thickness, strain, dielectric environment, and exciton binding energy.
 Nevertheless, this comparison still provides a practical starting point for selecting TMD subcell candidates for stacks.